kmaheshwari0108-blip/Netflix_Dashboard/README.md

 # Netflix_Dashboard
-This is my first project related to the Data Analysis .
+This is my first project related to the Data Analysis.